Flexera logo

 Snowflake Semantic Studio

-Semantic View Autopilot (now in public preview) automatically generates and refines semantic view DDL from existing tables, cutting the manual work of building a semantic layer from scratch.
+Semantic View Autopilot (GA since February 2026) automatically generates and refines semantic view data definition language (DDL) from existing tables, cutting the manual work of building a semantic layer from scratch.
+Kleinerman re-highlighted it at the Summit given its relevance to the broader governance story.

 Snowflake Semantic View Autopilot (Source: Snowflake) - Snowflake Summit 2026